 "Would you like some lemonade, dear?
 Mary just made some," she said, taking his jacket from him and folding it over a chair.

 "That would be wonderful, Mother.
 Thank you."
 He sat down in a chair next to the working bench, after washing his hands.
 He ran his fingers through his hair to get it out of his eyes.
-It was unbelievable how much he resembled his father when he did that.
+It was astounding how much he resembled his father when he did that.

 "Have you given his proposition any more thought?"